stadler/SendPage/README.md

 Changelog
 ---------
+ * 2.2
- * 2.2 - Fixed #14: email end text appended to URI
+   * Fixed #14: email end text appended to URI
+   * Fixed type error
  * 2.1
    * Remove unused 'tabs' permission
    * Make sure that we never have undefined appear in the message body